Ask Slashdot: What Are Some 'Best Practices' IT Should Avoid At All Costs?

 snydeq writes: From telling everyone they're your customer to establishing a cloud strategy, Bob Lewis outlines 12 "industry best practices" that are sure to sink your company's chances of IT success: "What makes IT organizations fail?
 Often, it's the adoption of what's described as 'industry best practices' by people who ought to know better but don't, probably because they've never had to do the job.
 From establishing internal customers to instituting charge-backs to insisting on ROI, a lot of this advice looks plausible when viewed from 50,000 feet or more.
 Scratch the surface, however, and you begin to find these surefire recipes for IT success are often formulas for failure."
 What "best practices" would you add?

-Re: Avoid directory service, aka AD (Score:4, Interesting)
+Re: Avoid directory service, aka AD (Score:5, Informative)

 A directory service is good in theory but most it departements isn't competent enough to hande it, i.e. it will cost more than not using it.